To the teacher:

 Free Writing / Journaling

-Emphasize the major changes that have taken place in our world as a result of the new coronavirus that has been spreading across our community and the world.
+Emphasize the major changes that have taken place in our world as a result of the Covid pandemic that has been spreading across our community and the world.

 Freewriting is a strategy developed by Peter Elbow in 1973.
 It has been compared to brainstorming, but it comes in the form of writing a sentence, paragraph, or page, without stopping.
 The goal is not to be grammatically accurate or worry about spelling, but more to simply go with the flow of thoughts popping into your head, and keep writing.
 Encourage students to use paper and pen (or pencil) to write, not a laptop or other electronic device.
 Writing longhand can help us to process information, clarify our thoughts, and make sense of what’s happening in our lives.
 It can help us tune in, manage stress, and process our emotions.